 A Model for Global Industry

-Students from around the world come to this international hub of business and hospitality to learn and experience firsthand what customers want, need, and are going to demand in today’s global economy.
-With the quality of customer service increasing, the industry has become highly competitive, and you’ll need that professional edge to get your foot in the door.
+Students from around the world come to this international hub of business and hospitality to learn and experience firsthand what customers want, need and are going to demand in today’s global economy.
+With the quality of customer service increasing, the hospitality industry has become highly competitive, and you’ll need that professional edge to get your foot in the door.
 In the USA, hospitality training focuses on preparing students to become managers, rather than staff employees.
-Therefore, creative thinking and leadership is emphasized throughout the curriculum of a program.
+Therefore, creative thinking and leadership are emphasized throughout the curriculum of American education.

-It may surprise you that by studying and living in the USA you’ll increase your knowledge not only of American culture, but other foreign cultures as well.
+It may surprise you that by living and studying in the USA you’ll increase your knowledge not only of American culture but other foreign cultures as well.
 The USA is truly a melting pot.
 We come from many different backgrounds and this is reflected in our everyday living.
-Experiencing a diverse set of cultures is especially advantageous for those in the hospitality field as clientele is not isolated to one country.
+Experiencing a diverse set of cultures is especially advantageous for those in the hospitality industry as the clientele is not isolated to one country.

 Enhanced English Language Skills

 By actually living in the United States you will be immersed with English speakers.
-Classes at most schools are taught in English by native speakers.
-Your speaking skills, vocabulary, idiomatic usage, comprehension and listening skills will all be enhanced.
+Classes at most schools are taught in the English language by native speakers.
+Your speaking skills, vocabulary, idiomatic usage, comprehension, and listening skills will all be enhanced.
 What’s more, since English continues to be one of the major languages in global business, immersion in the language can be critical for success, and understanding the culture is an added benefit.